 Main works will start in 2019, including:

-- Closure of the southeastern arm of the roundabout to traffic on 24 May 2019.
+- Closing the southeastern arm of the roundabout to traffic on 24 May 2019.
 Two-way traffic will be able to flow around the junction.

-- Creation of dedicated cycle and pedestrian routes through the works site
+- Creation of a dedicated cycle and pedestrian routes through the works site

 - Diversion of a 24-inch Thames Water main

-- Construction of the new entrance at Cowper Street and subway works
+- Building the new entrance at Cowper Street and subway works

 - Installation of a temporary service lift